sceckert/IntroDHSpring2021/_week3/homework-2.md

 3. Create a new Jupyter notebooks by clicking on the Python 3 icon under "Notebook" ![image](images/create-new-notebook.png)
 3. Finally, once you have your new notebook open, read Melanie Walsh's ["How To Use Jupyter Notebooks" (2020)](https://github.com/melaniewalsh/Intro-Cultural-Analytics/blob/master/book/Python/How-to-Use-Jupyter-Notebooks.ipynb)

-[^1]: Why Python?
+<a name="myfootnote1">1</a>:  Why Python?
 One reason is that it's flexible and popular within digital humanities research.
 Take a look at ["Which DH Tools Are Actually Used in Research?"](https://weltliteratur.net/dh-tools-used-in-research/) (Dec.
 6, 2019), a study by Laure Barbot, Frank Fischer, Yoann Moranville and Ivan Pozdniakov, which looks at tools mentioned in the DH conferences, ADHO between 2015-2019